A Treatise on Wanting

 Usually, Jamie knew how to play the game.
 He'd had his share of experiences, kissing and the sort.
 He knew what people liked, he mostly knew what he liked.
 He knew when to apply a soft touch, be the right amount of charming and flirtatious.
 He'd had good luck with girls in the past.

 But things were different with the Doctor.
 For one thing, when he held onto the Doctor, or his hand happened to brush against him, Jamie somehow felt like he was.
 Hmm.
-Connecting with the Doctor in some way.
+Connecting with the Doctor in some strange way.
 He knew it was a bit of a daft idea but he felt like it had to be true.
 He'd first noticed it early on, when he'd put an arm around the Doctor as he asked a question, and as the Doctor answered he realised that something, somehow, was clearer than it otherwise would be.
 Not that he could suddenly make head or tail of whatever it is the Doctor was saying, it wasn't like that.
 But it was like he could understand him better somehow, like he was getting something of the way the Doctor saw things beamed into his mind.
+He'd tried to ask Ben and Polly once, if they'd noticed it, but he hadn't figured out a way to word it that didn't make him feel like a loon.
+But he knew he wasn't imagining it; sometimes it was even queerer than that.
+Nebulous, even, as the Doctor might say (and then have to explain what he meant by that, when it became clear Jamie had no clue what he was on about, and even then, Jamie would only sort of get it).
+Once they'd been at some archaeological dig, a ruin of some sort, and the Doctor had convinced the team there to let them do some of the work, and he held a piece of pottery in his hand while Jamie crouched beside him with a hand on his shoulder and as he explained something about it Jamie's fingers brushed against the Doctor's neck and suddenly it was as if Jamie could feel the history radiating off of that small object, weaving round them, infusing him with a sense of every other hand that had touched it, though he couldn't make sense of anything concrete.
+Was this how the Doctor always saw the world, the universe?
+Even if it wasn't, Jamie wanted desperately to see things through the Doctor's eyes, to understand him.
 So he'd taken to the habit of touching the Doctor whenever he asked him a question, and feeling that strange comfort as the usual confusion in his mind eased a little.
 He liked it, and he was glad the Doctor hadn't commented on it.
-Surely he'd noticed, but he still allowed Jamie to touch him.
+Surely he'd noticed, yet he still allowed Jamie to touch him.

 Well, there had been that one time.
 The two of them had sat down, exhausted after a long day trekking across an alien world, and still with a few things to take care of but they were taking a break, having made sure Victoria had gone happily to bed.
 Jamie had meant to only rest a few moments but instead he'd fallen asleep, and waking up bleary eyed not long after he found himself curled into the Doctor's shoulder, arms draped across him.
 He barely had the chance to feel embarrassed before he noticed the look on the Doctor's face, and realised what had woken him was the Doctor trying to push Jamie's arm away from him.
 Jamie had just looked at him for a minute, the skin of his hand still touching that of the Doctor's, and he'd realised that blooming fresh in his mind was an intimacy with the man, thought and feeling unfurling from the prolonged touch between them, blissful in a way that the brief grabs and touches hadn't been able to betray.